-Our apple trees are in full beautiful bloom, and I thought that today we can look into the meaning of things, the essence of things, the purpose of things – as we lift the veils for a deeper understanding of the seven virtues.
-While many people may associate them with strict religious and moral principles, the seven virtues are essentially a devotional pathway of living a life in love.
+Our beautiful apple tree is in full bloom, and I thought that today we can look into the meaning of things, the essence of things, the purpose of things – as we lift the veils for a deeper understanding of the seven virtues.
+The seven virtues are essentially a devotional pathway of living a life in love and developing the spiritual self.
 The way I would describe them in my teachings is that they are found upon the beautiful three aspects of love:

 clarity of mind, purity of heart and sincerity in action.

-What these three mean is to live and love more consciously, and with intention, and to stay true to your heart.
+What these three mean is to live and love more consciously, and with intention, and to stay true to your heart and align to higher spiritual values.
 Self honesty is the path towards spiritual growth, and when we are honest with ourselves and others why we do the things we do, our life flows more naturally, and we lead a life of more fulfillment.

 People often misunderstand the virtues, assuming that chastity is about celibacy, etc. and so they miss an opportunity for growth because they only stop at the surface of a word, and prejudice and biases stop us from expanding our understanding.